Skip to content

 Short answers, pulled from the story.

-Which current NBA franchises trace their roots directly back to the original National Basketball League?
+Which current NBA teams trace their history to the National Basketball League?